-- Oklahoma this year will collect $365 million in revenue from the 1998 tobacco settlement and tobacco taxes, but will spend just 5.4 percent of it on tobacco prevention programs.
-This means Oklahoma is spending 5 cents of every dollar in tobacco revenue to fight tobacco use.
+- Oklahoma will collect $389.5 million in revenue this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 4.9 percent of the money on tobacco prevention programs.

-- The tobacco companies spend $147.2 million a year to market their products in Oklahoma.
-This is 7 times what the state spends on tobacco prevention.
+- Tobacco companies spend $162.6 million each year to market their deadly and addictive products in Oklahoma – more than 8.5 times what the state spends on tobacco prevention.
+Nationwide, tobacco companies spend $8.9 billion a year on marketing – that's $1 million every hour.

-Oklahoma provides dedicated funding for tobacco prevention because of a state constitutional amendment approved by voters in 2000 that places a portion of the state's annual tobacco settlement payments into a Tobacco Settlement Endowment Trust Fund.
-The fund generates earnings that are used to finance tobacco prevention and other programs to improve health.
-Oklahoma's tobacco prevention program has helped reduce the state's high school smoking rate from 33 percent in 1999 to 17.9 percent in 2011.
+Oklahoma has made steady progress in the fight against tobacco, largely thanks to a state constitutional amendment approved by voters in 2000 that provides dedicated funding for tobacco prevention.
+The amendment requires that a portion of the state's annual tobacco settlement payments go into a Tobacco Settlement Endowment Trust Fund, with the earnings used to finance tobacco prevention and other programs to improve health.
+Oklahoma's tobacco prevention program has helped reduce the state's high school smoking rate from 23.4 percent in 2007 to 14.6 percent in 2015.

 SOURCE Campaign for Tobacco-Free Kids